17 Beautiful Picnic Spots in the Blue Mountains

 Prince Henry Cliff Walk - start

-This short staircase is all the stands between you and the cascades
+This short staircase is all that stands between you and the cascades.

 Katoomba Cascades

-A little further along Cliff Drive is Maple Grove Park, with a huge grassed area with plenty of tables on both sides of the road.
+Maple Grove Park is a little further along Cliff Drive.
+It has a huge grassed area with plenty of tables on both sides of the road.
 There is almost direct access to the Katoomba Cascades without much walking at all.

 Katoomba Cascades picnic

-There are a couple of tables at the end of the walk right above Katoomba Cascades.
+At the end of the walk, there are a couple of tables right above Katoomba Cascades.

-There were a couple of benches down by the lookout, and on a quiet weekday, you could sit here by the waterfall and enjoy your lunch.
+On a quiet weekday, you could sit by the waterfall and enjoy your lunch on a couple of benches down by the lookout.
 I found it hard to leave on my recent visit – it really is a relaxing view.

-• Public transport rating: yes, public bus stops at Katoomba Falls Reserve
+• Public transport rating: Yes.
+The public bus stops at Katoomba Falls Reserve.

 • Wheel Friendly: Yes